zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 I have this secret dream that we could eventually have a suite of open source profilers for lots of different programming languages that all have similar user interfaces.
 Today every single profiling tool is different and it's a pain.

 ### also rbspy has windows support now!

-Ben also contributed Windows support to [rbspy](https://github.com/rbspy/rbspy), which was amazing.
+Ben also contributed Windows support to [rbspy](https://github.com/rbspy/rbspy), which was amazing, and py-spy has Windows support from the start.

 So if you want to profile Ruby or Python programs on Windows, you can!